quicwg/base-drafts/draft-ietf-quic-qpack.md

 the absolute index.
 Determining which entry has a relative index of "0" depends on the context of the reference.

-On the Encoder Stream, a relative index of "0" always refers to the most recently inserted value in the dynamic table.
+On the encoder stream, a relative index of "0" always refers to the most recently inserted value in the dynamic table.
 Note that this means the entry referenced by a given relative index will change while interpreting instructions on the encoder stream.